microsoft/generative-pipelines/docs/QUICKSTART.md

 ## LLM configuration

-Since the code requires an LLM to generate embeddings, you have a couple of options:
+Since the code requires an LLM to generate embeddings, you need some extra setup.

+### Working with Docker images

+Under the "infra" folder you can find multiple subfolders, with different stacks.
+The `dev-with-aspire` folder contains is used to run tools from source code, and tools are configured differently than when using Docker images.
+See the next section.

+When working with Docker images, e.g. when working with these infras:

+- `dev-with-docker`
+- `rag-qdrant`

+settings are stored in a `.env` file in each folder.
+To configure the LLM, edit the `.env` file and set the `OPENAI_API_KEY` variable.

+When done run `docker compose up -d` to start the services.

+### Working with .NET Aspire

 1. Store OpenAI API key in `tools/EmbeddingGenerator/appsettings.Development.json` (key: `App.OpenAI.ApiKey`),
    and use an OpenAI model.